 Telekinett: Electroacoustic Abstractionism

-Telekinett is a record label that is devoted to the exploration, development, promotion, and preservation of atonal, field, experimental, and electroacoustic music.
-It is also the official residence of Mauricio Reyes, a musician, composer, producer, artist, and Futurist.
-One of the most significant forthcoming initiatives that Telekinett is undertaking is entitled “DADA MUSIK.”
-This project aims to create music that is composed, performed, and played by various Bauhaus artists.
+Telekinett is a record label dedicated to the exploration, development, promotion, and preservation of atonal, field, experimental, and electroacoustic music.
+It serves as the official base for Mauricio Reyes, a multifaceted musician, composer, producer, artist, and Futurist.
+One of the label’s most notable upcoming projects is titled “DADA MUSIK,” which seeks to produce music composed, performed, and played by various artists associated with the Bauhaus movement.

-Since the late 19th century, technological advancements have enabled individuals to manipulate the conventional listening experience.
-With the advent of easily editable magnetic tape in the 1940s and 1950s and the subsequent development of multitrack recording, such alterations became more prevalent.
-During those decades, the experimental genre of musique concrète employed tape manipulation to create sound compositions.
-Less artistically lofty edits produced medleys or novelty recordings of various types.
+Since the late 19th century, advancements in technology have allowed individuals to alter the traditional listening experience.
+The introduction of easily editable magnetic tape in the 1940s and 1950s, along with the evolution of multitrack recording, facilitated these changes.
+During this period, the experimental genre of musique concrète utilized tape manipulation to craft sound compositions, while less artistically ambitious edits resulted in medleys or novelty recordings.

-The invention of home computers created a new auditory paradise in which composers and non-composers alike could create music as unique as their own writing.
-Music was no longer the exclusive domain of experts, thus opening up a new world of creative sonic possibilities.
+The advent of home computers has ushered in a new era of auditory creativity, enabling both composers and non-composers to produce music as distinctive as their written works.
+Music has transcended the realm of experts, thereby unlocking a vast array of creative sonic opportunities.

 Creating according to the Law of Chance